 There may also be laws on franchising in your state.
 Ask your state agencies about them.

-Franchise Disclosure Document Summary
+The Franchise Disclosure Document (FDD)

 The goal of the FDD is to provide buyers with information that they can use to make a buying decision.
 Federal law (The FTC Rule) requires that franchisors file annually a Franchise Disclosure Document (FDD) and provide it to every potential franchise buyer.
 FDD’s provides a tremendous amount of incite on a franchisors offering and health of the organization. (it is a lot like reading a public company’s corporate 10k filing.) and should be reviewed with industry professionals. (a franchise attorney and an accountant)